yakkomajuri/yakkomajuri.github.io/pages/blog/teeny.md

 The file need not have any actual content though, so if you want a page to be defined purely in HTML you just need to create a template that is referenced from a page file.

-To specify what template a page should use, you add an HTML comment on the first line of the page file, like so:
+To specify what template a page should use, you add an HTML comment on the first line of the page file¹, like so:

 ```
 <!-- template: blog -->